 Find a Therapist

 Gradually, colleges and universities began to include music therapy as part of their curriculum, beginning with Michigan State University in 1944.
 In 1950, the first major professional organization for music therapists was formed, and it became known as the National Association for Music Therapy (NAMT).
 In 1998, the American Music Therapy Association (AMTA) was formed out of a merger between the NAMT and the American Association for Music Therapy.
 The AMTA focuses on increasing awareness of and access to music therapy services while promoting the advancement of education, training, professional standards, and research in the field of music therapy.

 Music therapy can benefit many individuals.
-The diverse nature of music means that it can be applied in the treatment of concerns both physical and psychological.
+The diverse nature of music means it can be applied in the treatment of concerns both physical and psychological.
 In some instances, the therapeutic use of music has been able to help people in ways that other forms of therapy have not, as it can sometimes elicit responses that may not appear through more traditional forms of treatment.
 When people find it difficult to express themselves verbally, they may display a greater degree of interest and engagement in music therapy than they would in a more traditional form of therapy.
 No background in music is required for a person to benefit from this approach.

 Because music can evoke positive emotions and stimulate reward centers in the brain, music therapy is often able to alleviate symptoms of mental health concerns such as:

 - Substance dependency

 - Personality issues